Skip to main content

 Error: Not found PHP API

-This occurs if the PHP command (CLI) cannot be found.
+This occurs when the PHP CLI command cannot be located.

 Check PHP API version